Constraining parameter space of the Little Higgs model by data of tera-Z factory and ILC: Introduction

+Especially, as we will show later, in the LHM there are two extra heavy vector bosons; a heavy Z-boson and a heavy photon.
+The heavy Z-boson which is much heavier than the heavy photon, mainly contributes to the asymmetry $A^t_{FB}$ rather than to $A^b_{FB}$, whereas the heavy photon which has a mass around 83 GeV, would make substantial contributions to $A^b_{FB}$.

 By a direct observation, the $A_{FB}$ is induced by the odd power of $\cos\theta$ in the amplitude square.
-Obviously, such terms imply parity in the process is violated (PV).
-In the SM, the parity violation in the process $e^+e^-\rightarrow b\bar{b}$ is due to $Z_0$ boson exchange, whose interaction with fermions has both vector and axial vector components.
-For next-to-leading order (NLO), the box diagrams also generate the asymmetry, because it is equivalent to a t-channel tree diagram, thus lead to odd powers of $\cos\theta$.
+Obviously, such terms imply that the parity in the process is violated (PV).
+In the SM, the parity violation in the the process $e^+e^-\rightarrow b\bar{b}$ is due to Z boson exchange, whose interaction with fermions has both vector and axial vector components.
+For next-to-leading order (NLO), the box diagrams also generate an asymmetry, because it is equivalent to a t-channel tree diagram, thus results in odd powers of $\cos\theta$, meanwhile their interference with the photon can also enlarge the asymmetry.

-Similar to the case of $p\bar p$ collision at TEVATRON, the production angle $\theta$ at the $e^+e^-$ collider is defined as the angle between the outgoing bottom or top quark and the incoming electron beam.
-The difference of the rapidities of the $Q$ and $\bar{Q}$ which is Lorentz invariant is written in the $e^+e^-$ center-of-mass frame as